 Love the idea of a themed space?
-Embrace it!
+Embrace it.
 This farmhouse-style laundry room leaves no detail forgotten.
-Rather than a traditional hamper, clothes are tossed into an oversized metal pail, for example.Continue to 10 of 18 below.
+Rather than a traditional hamper, clothes are tossed into an oversized metal pail instead for a decorative touch.Continue to 10 of 18 below.

 10 of 18

 If you prefer to keep most of your laundry supplies tucked away, installing cabinets is the way to go.
 This way, you can leave the items you find yourself using on a more regular basis out, resulting in a more minimalist look.Continue to 11 of 18 below.

 11 of 18

 Repurpose the Basics

 Repurpose traditional household items and use them in new ways in the laundry room to jazz things up.
 Here, for example, a beverage dispenser neatly holds a fabric softener, which can easily be poured as needed.Continue to 12 of 18 below.

 Make use of the space next to your washer and dryer by filling that area with helpful storage bins.
 Every square inch counts, particularly in small laundry rooms.Continue to 13 of 18 below.

 This simple laundry room is filled with thoughtful, organic pieces.
 A hanging rod makes brushes easy to reach and also looks aesthetically pleasing in this neutral-filled space.Continue to 14 of 18 below.